mattmakai/fullstackpython.com/content/pages/01-introduction/07-companies.markdown

 ### Government agencies
+Python usage in government agencies is widespread despite the reputation of agencies as stodgy late technology adopters.
+Organizations range from financial industry regulators like the SEC and CFPB, to intelligence agencies like the CIA, FBI and NSA.

 * The [Consumer Financial Protection Bureau (CFPB)](https://github.com/cfpb) not only uses Python for running most of their applications but also open sources many of those Python projects for other agencies (or any